chararch/gobatch/README.md

 ![](https://raw.githubusercontent.com/chararch/images/main/gobatch.png)

 There are three types of step:
-- *Simple Step* execute business logic in a single Handler.
+- *Simple Step* execute business logic defined in Handler in a single thread.
 - *Chunk Step* process data by chunks.
 The process flow is reading a chunk of data, processing it, then writing output.
-The process is repeated until no more data read.
+The process is repeated until no more data to read.
-- *Partition Step* split task into multiple sub steps, then execute sub steps parallelly, and aggregate result of sub steps at last.
+- *Partition Step* split task into multiple sub tasks, then execute sub tasks parallelly in sub steps, and aggregate result of sub steps at last.

 ![](https://raw.githubusercontent.com/chararch/images/main/step.png)